ahanna1997/Small-Office-Network-Build-Troubleshooting-Guide/README.md

 So here is where we are goimng to grab our router, switch, DHCP, DNS, and end devices and connect them using our cables aswell.

-So let start with our router and switch
+So let start with our router and switch.

 for your router we  are using 2911 model